-Using session replays can greatly improve your customer satisfaction in many ways.
+Using session recordings (or replays) can greatly improve your customer satisfaction in many ways.
 What is session replay exactly and how can you leverage its power for outstanding customer experience?

 Let us begin with some data backed by research on the importance of customer satisfaction in helping an organization accomplish its goals.